uvarc/rc-website/content/userinfo/howtos/rivanna/bioinfo-on-rivanna.md

 You should only deviate from this general resource request format if you are absolutely certain that the software package supports execution on more than one compute node.

-# Reference Genomes on the HPC system
+# Reference Genomes on the HPC system {#reference-genomes-on-hpc-system}

 Research Computing provides a set of ready-to-use reference sequences and annotations for commonly analyzed organisms in a convenient, accessible location on Rivanna: